E5Anant/JARVIS_HACKATHON/README.md

 ## Credits

 - Eel for the hybrid UI, Edge TTS for fast voices
-- Google Generative AI (Gemini) for reasoning and vision
+- Google Generative AI (Gemini) for reasoning and vision, image generation (nano banana 🍌)
 - UnisonAI for the agent/tool framework
 - Selenium, DuckDuckGo/Google search, OpenCV, PyAutoGUI and friends
 - ElevenLabs for advanced TTS capabilities and film accurate voices